 In 1926, National Park Service Director Stephen Mather, Congressman Frederick Gillett and Gilbert Grosvenor, president of the National Geographic Society, joined forces to add nearly 2,000 acres to General Grant National Park.

-Sequoia & Kings Canyon National Parks Feature Over 800 Miles Of Trails
+15. Sequoia and Kings Canyon National Parks Feature Over 800 Miles Of Trails

 If walking’s what you love to do then check out the John Muir Trail.
 It’s a 221-mile trail stretching from Yosemite Valley to Mount Whitney.
 It travels through Kings Canyon and into Sequoia so you get two national parks for the price of one.